batocera-linux/batocera.linux/batocera-Changelog.md

 # 2026/xx/xx - batocera.linux 44 - xxxx
 ### Special Notes
 - ShadPS4 has moved from the no longer maintained ShadPS4 Plus to standard ShadPS4
+- The Play! emulator (and Libretro variant) has been removed in favor of PCSX2x6 for Namco2x6 systems as well as removed as a PS2 emulator.
 ### Hardware
 - Anbernic RG-DS initial support
 - Anbernic RG Vita Pro initial support